-Sweet scents and more are behind Elizabeth Arden's red door.
-The company owns and licenses prestige and mass market celebrity, lifestyle, and designer fragrances and distributes some 300-prestige fragrance brands.
-Fragrance generates about 75% of all sales.
+Sweet scents and more are behind Elizabeth Arden's auspicious red door.
+The firm owns and licenses prestige and mass market celebrity, lifestyle, and designer fragrances and distributes about 280 prestige fragrance brands.
+Fragrance generated some 77% of 2014 sales.
 Established labels include Red Door, Elizabeth Arden 5th Avenue, and Elizabeth Taylor's White Diamonds.
-Scents aimed at the younger set include the Justin Bieber and Nicki Minaj licensed brands.
-Fragrances, and cosmetics and skincare lines (Ceramide, PREVAGE, Visible Difference) are sold to US department stores and mass retailers, and international retailers.
-Cosmetic Essence makes Elizabeth Arden products and a separate company runs its Red Door salons.
+Scents aimed at younger wearers include the Justin Bieber and Nicki Minaj licensed brands.
+Its fragrances, cosmetics, and skin care lines (Ceramide, PREVAGE, Visible Difference) are sold to US department stores and mass retailers, as well as international retailers.
+In 2016 cosmetics giant Revlon Inc. acquired Elizabeth Arden for more than $419 million in cash.

-Elizabeth Arden divides its business between North America and International activities.
-The largest, the North America segment sells Elizabeth Arden's lineup to department stores, mass retailers, and distributors in the US, Canada, and Puerto Rico.
+Contributing 57% of 2014 revenue, the North America segment sells Elizabeth Arden's lineup to department stores, mass retailers, and distributors in the US, Canada, and Puerto Rico.
 It includes Elizabeth Arden namesake retail outlets and e-tail business, and some 50 Red Door beauty salons operated by privately-held Red Door Spa Holdings.
 As part of its agreement with the salons, Elizabeth Arden charges the salons a licensing fee based on sales of its namesake products and for use of its Elizabeth Arden and Red Door trademarks.

 The International segment drives the sale of owned and licensed brands beyond North America to perfumeries, boutiques, department stores, travel retail outlets, and distributors.